How AI and RPA Empower the Knowledge Worker

 Here’s where computers come into play.
 They make calculations instantly with no errors and strictly follow the rules.
 That’s why modern organizations are looking to automate any process that does not require human decisions.
 Automation of standardized, rule-based processes that use structured data not only leads to cost savings, but also to better performance, higher quality results.
 It also leads to happier employees, who can now relieve System 2 from mundane operations and focus it more on “human” tasks — creative thinking and human interactions.

-This is where AI technology brings value.
+This is where artificial intelligence (AI) technology brings value.
 It can emulate “human thinking” and detect valuable pieces of data in semi-structured documents or completely unstructured text.
 Now, the “bat and ball” puzzle below can be solved by machine.
-It would apply computer vision, an OCR, to read sentences from the book, use NLP to parse them and identify objects/prices, and convert them into structured form:
+It would apply computer vision, an optical character recognition (OCR), to read sentences from the book, use natural language processing (NLP) to parse them and identify objects/prices, and convert them into structured form:

 |Bat + Ball||X+Y = 1.10|